alexbaban/Instructions/HTML5 WebWorks PlayBook (seed)/README.md

 	must contain proper <author> and <authorId> values or <debug_token></debug_token> from bbwp.properties contains a full path to a valid debug token

-### Create a debug token

-    At a command prompt, navigate to "\blackberry-tablet-sdk\bin" in the <BlackBerry WebWorks SDK install folder>
-	"blackberry-debugtokenrequest.bat -storepass <KeystorePassword> -devicepin <device PIN> <debug_token_file_name.bar>"

-### Install a debug token

-    Configure the BlackBerry PlayBook tablet for development mode At a command prompt, navigate to "\blackberry-tablet-sdk\bin" in the <BlackBerry WebWorks SDK install folder>
-	"blackberry-deploy -installDebugToken <path to debug token> -device <Development Address> -password <device password>"

-### Install the Chrome browser and the Ripple extension for Chrome

 ### Create a "Hello World!"
 PlayBook HTML5 & WebWorks app

     (in a folder C:\Users\<username>\RippleSites\HelloWorld)